Dom Moselle: Professional career

-Moselle was selected by the Cleveland Browns of the National Football League (NFL) in the 23rd round of the 1950 draft after he was recommended to head coach Paul Brown by one of his opposing college coaches.
+Moselle was selected 299th overall by the Cleveland Browns of the National Football League (NFL) in the 23rd round of the 1950 draft after he was recommended to head coach Paul Brown by one of his opposing college coaches.
 He was the first player from the Wisconsin State University system to be drafted into the NFL.
 In the Browns, Moselle joined a team transitioning into the NFL after four years and four championship victories in the All-America Football Conference.
 Led by quarterback Otto Graham, fullback Marion Motley and ends Dante Lavelli and Mac Speedie, the Browns finished the season with a 10–2 win–loss record and won the NFL championship over the Los Angeles Rams.
 Moselle returned kicks and served as a backup halfback for the Browns, rushing for 39 yards.
 He also played as a defensive back.

 Brown traded Moselle to the Green Bay Packers in 1951 along with linebacker Walt Michaels and several other players in exchange for the rights to tackle Bob Gain.
 Moselle played the following two seasons for Green Bay, but the team finished no better than fourth place in the NFL's National division.
 After a season away from the NFL, he played with the Philadelphia Eagles in 1954.
 The Calgary Stampeders of the Canadian Football League bought Moselle from the Eagles in 1955, and he played there for one season.